vicariousdrama/nodeyez/README.md

 - references to `admin` should be changed to whichever account you would SSH into the system to do administrative tasks
 - references to `bitcoin` user should be changed to whichever account has the bitcoin and lnd macaroon access to call bitcoin-cli and lncli
 - Because of username differences, paths in scripts may need to be altered for data directories, image output paths, and nginx dashboard paths

+__Attention MyNodeBTC users__: These scripts are actively developed on a MyNodeBTC instance so if you follow along it should work for you with minimal changes.
+If you do find something that does not work, please log an issue.
+One known issue is that the /home/bitcoin folder for the MyNodeBTC instance appears to run off the microsd card.
+This could potentially cause problems for activity opening/writing/closing files for the images over time.

+__Attention Raspibolt users__: These scripts were initially developed on a Raspibolt with either the admin or pi user for sudo, and bitcoin user as the one running all the scripts.
+These scripts should all work just fine but again reach out if there are issues.

+__Attention Raspiblitz users__: The screen on the raspiblitz is one of the reasons this project got started.
+If you already started with a screen on the raspiblitz then in theory you should have the necessary config settings at bootup.
+However, I dont know whether there would be conflicts for the console output.
+Luckily you can still run the service scripts without the slideshow if needed.

+__Attention PiZero users__: Yes, you can run some of the scripts on a Raspberry Pi Zero if you want to setup an auxiliary device.
+Obviously the scripts will run much slower then they would on a more resource capable Raspberry Pi 4.
+Futhermore, unless you're attaching an external SSD or other storage, you should be mindful of the same issues mentioned above for MyNodeBTC regarding many read/writes to the microsd card.

 ![image strip](./images/nodeyez-4x4-layout.png)